Episode 4 – Issues.

-Ocelot sighed and reluctantly picked up a title by the name of Paprika.
-It was a used version and substantially cheaper than a new one.
-Revolver also grabbed a copy of Real Bout High School and something called Great Teacher Onizuka.
-He spied Ghost In The Shell: Stand Alone Complex and replaced GTO with it.
-Revolver browsed the video game section but didn't see anything appealing so he proceeded to purchase his stuff.
-The clerk behind the counter was a pleasant one and commented that the anime's he'd chosen were of good quality.
+Ocelot's neck was already tingling as tiny hairs he had no urge to shave slowly emerged from under his skin.
+His plan was working.
+The clerk behind the counter was a pleasant one and assured him that the anime's he'd chosen were of good quality.
 Ocelot didn't respond.
 He wanted to get out of the store quickly because they were beginning to play techno music over the speakers.

-"Uhh. . .I never said anything like that. . ." the clerk said slowly, reaching for a button underneath the counter that would call security.
+"I never said anything like that," the clerk assisting him said, reaching for a button underneath the counter that would call security.

 "No!"
 Ocelot wailed.

-He threw his right arm up in the air and backed away until he hit a wall.
-Needless to say this made for quite an odd scene.
-All the people around him stopped and starred at him as if he were crazy.
-Mother's took their children away, teens poked fun at him, and three guards from the League of Five appeared out of nowhere, silently warning him to knock it off just by letting themselves become visible.
+He threw his right arm up in the air and walked backwards until he hit a wall.
+This made for quite an odd scene.
+All the people around him stopped and stared at him as if he were crazy.
+Three guards from the League appeared out of nowhere and began making their way towards him as two people began filming the impending confrontation.
 Liquid soothed his hair, keeping his cool.
 He then faced his audience.

 "What's wrong with you people?"
 Liquid asked.
 "There's nothing to stare at!"